Cocaine Addiction: Definition, Signs, Causes, Effect, and Treatment

 From medically supervised detoxification to evidence-based therapies and ongoing support, we are committed to guiding you toward lasting recovery.
 Take the first step towards a healthier and more fulfilling life by contacting Rubicon Recovery Center today.

-Despite similarities, meth is man-made, and cocaine is plant-derived.
-Meth’s high lasts 8-24 hours, while cocaine’s lasts 20-30 minutes.
-Meth’s half-life is 12 hours, cocaine’s is one hour.
-Meth is neurotoxic, damaging serotonin and dopamine neurons, and increases dopamine release and blocks reuptake, unlike cocaine.
+The difference between meth and cocaine lies in their origins and effects.
+Meth is man-made, while cocaine is plant-derived.
+Meth’s high lasts 8-24 hours, whereas cocaine’s high lasts 20-30 minutes.
+Meth’s half-life is 12 hours, compared to cocaine’s one hour.
+Meth is neurotoxic, damaging serotonin and dopamine neurons, and it increases dopamine release and blocks reuptake, unlike cocaine.

-Mixing cocaine and alcohol masks intoxication, increasing the risk of overconsumption and alcohol poisoning.
+If you mix cocaine and alcohol, it masks intoxication, increasing the risk of overconsumption and alcohol poisoning.
 This combination creates cocaethylene, a toxic chemical that intensifies and prolongs cocaine’s effects while harming the heart and liver.
 It also heightens mental health risks, including suicide and violent behavior, and complicates addiction treatment.

 Share This Post